Jaiya94/wso2trobleshooting/README.md

 # wso2trobleshooting

-This repo includes samples used to trobleshoot WSO2 issues.
+This repo includes samples used to troubleshoot WSO2 issues.